minaroid/RxGoogleMaps/README.md

 ## API

-There is just one class to interact with which is 'MapObservableProvider'.
+There is just one class to interact with which is `MapObservableProvider`.